what is slo intent?

 photo by cat dorvilus.

-slo intent is a collection of works and curated spaces that invites its audience to slow down and feel. it emphasizes the importance of connecting to self, community, Earth, spirit, and nature. its purpose is to awaken and empower its audience in realizing their innate ability to heal themselves and to offer art and curated spaces where healing and vulnerability are honored and celebrated.
+slo intent is a project by cat dorvilus (she/they), using vulnerability as a medium of expression. it is a collection of works and curated spaces that invites its audience to slow down and feel. it emphasizes the importance of connecting to self, community, Earth, spirit, and nature. its purpose is to awaken and empower its audience in realizing their innate ability to heal themselves and to offer art and curated spaces where healing and vulnerability are honored and celebrated.

 slo intent is a response to the effects of oppressive systems rooted in division, the commodification and destruction of Earth, and the severance of our umbilical connection to Earth by colonization, capitalism, and distorted patriarchal ideologies.